HasanaghaAzad/laravel-resume/README.md

 ### Some notes

 - Port is :89.
-Can change in /.env
+Can be changed in /.env
-- Used Docker
+- Docker Used

-__I plan serve this project on Heroku__
+__I plan to serve this project on Heroku__